biztalk360/Custom-Widgets/Kovai.BizTalk360.CustomWidgets/Custom Widget Documentation/Custom Widget for Solid Gauge.md

 # Custom Widget for Azure Service Bus Queue Status

-The following custom widget shows how to use any kind of data in solid guage in BizTalk360.you can use below template for graphical representation <br />
+The following custom widget shows how to use any kind of data in solid guage in BizTalk360.
+You can use below template for graphical representation <br />

 ![SampleCustomTemplateWidget](https://github.com/biztalk360/Custom-Widgets/blob/master/Kovai.BizTalk360.CustomWidgets/Images/SolidGauge.png)